Sierra Tucson offers effective, comprehensive treatment for individuals in relapse from alcohol addiction.

 Reasons why people relapse from alcohol addiction

 For individuals who do not have personal experience with addiction, the concept of relapse may be difficult to understand.
 From the outside, it may be hard to watch someone who has worked so hard to achieve sobriety falter and begin to drink again.
 But it should be noted that relapse, while frustrating, need not mean the end of sober living.
-During treatment, an aftercare plan should be created that identifies an individual’s triggering people and situations, so that he or she can avoid those stressors if at all possible.
+During treatment, an aftercare plan should be created that identifies an individual’s triggering people and situations so that they can avoid those stressors if at all possible.
 The following briefly describes some of the common factors that may trigger a relapse:

 - An unexpected stress at work, at home, or school